Lester Lanin

 Nathaniel Lester Lanin (August 26, 1907 – October 27, 2004) was an American jazz and pop music bandleader.
 He was famous for long, smoothly arranged medleys, at a consistent rhythm and tempo, which were designed for continuous dancing.
 Lanin's career began in the late 1920s and his popularity increased through the advent of the LP era.
+His music remained very popular among fans of the ballroom dance world.
 Starting with Epic Records in the middle of the 1950s, he recorded a string of albums for several labels, many of which hit the US Billboard 200.